My sister and I received a complimentary day pass to the Warwick Paradise Island. All opinions expressed are my own.

 Enjoy Drinks and Entertainment at the Hog Bar

 If you’re familiar with Bahamian history, you know that Paradise Island was once called Hog Island.
 This was to refer to wild pigs that inhabited the island.
 The Hog bar at the Warwick serves mixed alcoholic and non-alcoholic drinks for guests to enjoy by the pool, beach or Verandah patio.
-After tons of photo taking, my sister and I took a break to grab a drink from the bartender.
+After a photoshoot with my new camera, my sister and I took a break to grab a drink from the bartender.

 Relax by the Pool or Beach